danmactough/to-ndjson/README.md

 ## Usage

 All options of [Readable](https://nodejs.org/api/stream.html#stream_new_stream_readable_options) and [Writable](https://nodejs.org/api/stream.html#stream_constructor_new_stream_writable_options) streams can be passed to the `ToNDJSON` constructor, but the most relevant option is `readableObjectMode`.
 If you set `readableObjectMode: true`, your consumer will receive a stream of JSON objects.
-Otherwise, the default behavior is that your consumer will receive a stream of JSON stringified objects, each following by a newline.
+Otherwise, the default behavior is that your consumer will receive a stream of JSON stringified objects, each followed by a newline.

 ```js
 const { ToNDJSON } = require('to-ndjson');